davewsmith/toydeploy/NOTES.md

 but not a lot of clarify.
 Here, 'provisioning' means the part of deployment that's mostly untouched onced set up.
 Terraform is a different project.

+## Round 14 - Side Quest

+Set up a github action to run flake8 and pytest.